Hadi10000/Hadi-ROS-W2-Task-1/README.md

 # Hadi-ROS-Task-1
-The steps to installing ROS neotic &amp; foxy that I took.
+The steps that I took to installing ROS neotic &amp; foxy.